Jul 5th, 2020

 If the goals are vague, help them refine.

-I suggest that goals for a person should be a mix of personal and team goals, so at least -
+I suggest that goals for a person should be a mix of personal and team goals, ergo -

 - one goal that helps them add a new skill